cmcntsh/QualImpAIGrading/README.md

 Prompt

 ```
-Please grade the following text based on this rubric
-[Paste the text of the rubric here, including the point values along the top and the grading categories along the side.]
-Here is the text:
-"[Paste the text to be graded here inside quotes.]"
+Please grade the following text based on this rubric.
+Here is the rubric: [Paste the text of the rubric here, including the point values along the top and the grading categories along the side.]
+Here is the text: "[Paste the text to be graded here inside quotes.]"
 ```

 Rubric